-SAKI awarded the City of Fresno a $1,000,000 grant in fiscal year 2018.
-The City of Fresno will use these funds to create a Sexual Assault Cold Case Unit to investigate more than 350 sexual assault kits that resulted in DNA hit returns.
-Additionally, grant money will be used to hire new staff to investigate these cold cases and move them through the criminal justice system to prosecution.
+SAKI awarded the City of Fresno a $1-million grant in FY2018.
+The City of Fresno used these funds to create a Sexual Assault Cold Case Unit to investigate more than 350 sexual assault kits (SAKs), many of which returned DNA hits.
+Additionally, grant money was used to hire new staff to investigate these cold cases and move them through the criminal justice system to prosecution.

-The City of Fresno received $1 million in SAKI funds in 2019 to continue work they have been doing for years.
-With this additional funding, they plan to provide maximum available assistance for victims of sexual assault identified as cold cases and reduce violent crime within the community by investigating sexual assault cold cases and providing advocacy services to the victims.
+The City of Fresno received an additional $1 million in SAKI funds in FY2019 to continue work from their first grant.
+With this additional funding, they plan to provide advocacy services to victims of cold case sexual assaults and reduce violent crime within the community by investigating these crimes.

 $1 Million Dollar Federal Grant To Reduce Untested Sexual Assault Kits in Fresno

 George Hostetter, Observer, Nov 19, 2018